tuomasi/tuomasi.github.io/index.md

 # Hi there

-I'm Thomas, an entrepreneurial software developer.

-Minimalist.
-Vegetarian.
-Stoic.
-Mindful.
-Pragmatic.
-Introvert.
+Nice that you are here!
+I'm Thomas, and I currently work as senior software developer with [HipSquare](https://www.hipsquare.net/en).